apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>Specifies the names of instances to be transitioned to offline status.</p>
 <p>Marking an instance as offline results in the following:</p>
 <ol>
-<li>The associated pod is stopped, and its PersistentVolumeClaim (PVC) is retained for potential
+<li>The associated Pod is stopped, and its PersistentVolumeClaim (PVC) is retained for potential
 future reuse or data recovery, but it is no longer actively used.</li>
 <li>The ordinal number assigned to this instance is preserved, ensuring it remains unique
 and avoiding conflicts with new instances.</li>
 </ol>
 <p>Setting instances to offline allows for a controlled scale-in process, preserving their data and maintaining
-ordinal consistency within the cluster.
+ordinal consistency within the Cluster.
 Note that offline instances and their associated resources, such as PVCs, are not automatically deleted.
-The cluster administrator must manually manage the cleanup and removal of these resources when they are no longer needed.</p>
+The administrator must manually manage the cleanup and removal of these resources when they are no longer needed.</p>
 </td>
 </tr>
 <tr>